 - Students in Middle School and High School are part of our Youth Ministry, which you can find out more about here.

 Classes start in September.
 Registration forms can be found in the bulletin and on the website during August.
 Forms can be returned to the Parish Office.
 Please contact Teri Lauwers at firstname.lastname@example.org or 303-279-4464 if you have any questions or need to register mid-year.

 Vacation Bible School

-Vacation Bible School will be June 19th-23rd, 2017.
-Registration forms are in the Parish Office, the back of the Church, or you can download and print the form using the button below.
+Vacation Bible School will be June 18th-22nd, 2018.
+Registration forms are available in May and June and can be found in the Parish Office, the back of the Church, or you can download and print the form on the website.
 Please turn in completed forms to the Parish Office and email Teri Lauwers with any questions.
 Fifth graders through high schoolers help teach our younger students (Pre-K through 4th) about their faith in a fun and exciting way that follows a new theme each year.